ldosmorbrian/vms-openam/README.md

 Installing OpenAM with GUI

-Upon startup, the OpenAM war should be deployed, connect to [http://proxy.172.16.12.10.xip.io/openam]()
+Upon startup, the OpenAM war should be deployed.

+For this test scenario, stop the firewall first and then connect to [http://openam.172.16.12.10.xip.io:8080/openam]()

 ###Step 1: General